uzumaki-ak/uzumaki-ak/README.md

 <h1 align="center">Hey!, I'm Anikesh Kumar</h1>
-<h3 align="center">A skilled MERN Stack developer from India, focused on building seamless, user-friendly web applications with efficient front-end interfaces and reliable back-end functionality.</h3>
+<h3 align="center">A skilled MERN Stack + Next.js developer from India, focused on building seamless, user-friendly web applications with efficient front-end interfaces and reliable back-end functionality.</h3>

-- >: I’m currently working on a project called **Digital Market Agency**
+- >: I’m currently working on a project called **project helper with ai integration**

-- -> I’m currently learning **Next.js , TypeScript**
+- -> I’m currently learning ** , TypeScript**

-- ⌁ I’m looking to help you on **Any MERN stack projects**
+- ⌁ I’m looking to help you on **Any MERN stack projects as well as next.js**

 - < I’m looking for help with **UI UX**